Role

 Members

-The Assistant Secretary of our Distribution Branch chairs the group.
-It consists of 2 independent advisors and representatives from the:
+The Assistant Secretary of our Workforce Distribution Branch chairs the group.
+It consists of 1 independent advisor and representatives from the:

 - Australian College of Rural and Remote Medicine